Felony DUI Attorney in Wilmington

 Facing a felony DUI in Wilmington puts your freedom, record, and reputation on the line.
 North Carolina enforces strict consequences for felony drunk driving, especially when someone faces repeat offenses or a crash causes injuries.
 When you need a felony drunk driving attorney in Wilmington, clear guidance and steady advocacy matter every step of the way.
 At Whitley Coleman, PLLC, we combine deep roots in eastern North Carolina with years of legal experience to help you approach this process with confidence.
 Our team helps you understand your options, keeps you involved in every decision, and prepares you for each stage so you never feel left in the dark.

 Navigating the local legal system requires knowledge and preparation.
-Wilmington law enforcement applies specialized procedures in DUI cases, and New Hanover County courts operate under distinct guidelines.
+Wilmington law enforcement applies specific procedures in DUI cases, and New Hanover County courts operate under distinct guidelines.
 Because we handle these cases regularly, we know the details that shape the process—like the court’s approach to administrative hearings, sentencing trends, and timelines.
 Our attorneys help you address these challenges directly.
-We guide you with local insight, so you have a stronger foundation to make informed decisions when facing a felony DUI in Wilmington.
+We guide you with local insight so you have a stronger foundation to make informed decisions when facing a felony DUI in Wilmington.

 Facing felony DUI charges?
 Contact us online or call (910) 218-9973 today.